 Other Health Concerns

-Ever wondered why Rover is so attracted to cat feces?
-Chances are, most dogs are attracted by the taste.
-Cat food is higher in fat and protein compared to dog food, and therefore, cat waste is more tastier.
 Also, consider that cat litter may contain chemicals, and clumping litter can cause blockages in the intestines.
-This behavior quickly becomes self rewarding, so it is important to nip it in the bud to avoid problems.
+This behavior quickly becomes self-rewarding, so it is important to nip it in the bud to avoid problems.

-While limiting access to outdoors areas where your kitty has soiled may help prevent your puppy from acquiring worms, you can ensure they both are worm-free with a good worm-prevention routine.
+While limiting access to outdoor areas where your kitty has soiled may help prevent your puppy from acquiring worms, you can ensure they both are worm-free with a good worm-prevention routine.
 Collect a small fecal sample from each pet at regular intervals, and have your vet check for evidence of worms and protozoans.
 Take both pets to the vet for regular health checkups.
-Avoiding a wormy situation in the first place is a win-win proposition for all -- especially since some parasites can also be transmitted to humans.
+Avoiding a wormy situation in the first place is a win-win proposition for all—especially since some parasites can also be transmitted to humans.

 How to Stop a Dog From Eating Feces